devxicans/platform/README.md

  - localhost:3001 -> lab
 - `pnpm lint` - Lint all packages
 - `pnpm test` - Run unit test in all packages
+- `pnpm test:cypress:dev --filter=@1xdev/APPLICATION` - Run cypress tests in a specific application.
+  - This will start up the application and run cypress on it.
 - `pnpm clean` - Clean up all `node_modules` and `dist` folders (runs each package's clean script)

 ## Running app